List of The Howard Stern Show staff: Benjy Bronk

 Benjy Bronk (born September 4, 1967) began working on The Howard Stern Show as an intern in 1998.
 Bronk eventually earned a paid position conducting pre-interviews of show guests and gathering articles for Robin Quivers' newscasts.
 In 2000, Benjy was given an in-studio seat next to writers Jackie Martling and Fred Norris, writing on-the-spot jokes for Stern as the show transpired.

 After Martling left the show in early 2001, Bronk continued as an in-studio joke writer with Norris.
 When the Howard Stern Show moved to Sirius satellite radio in January 2006, Bronk continued in his role as an in-studio joke writer.
+Bronk stopped writing in-studio after arriving late on October 26, 2016.

 Richard Christy

 While working as an electrician in Florida and playing as a drummer in a number of heavy metal bands including Iced Earth and Death, Christy began calling into the show from October 1999, initially sending voice mails to the show's assistant producer K. C. Armstrong, which were played on-air.
 From 2001 to 2003, Christy sent song parodies and bits about Armstrong and show co-host Robin Quivers including some like "It's K.C.'s Sausage Party" (a parody of "It's My Party") and "Gay Photograph" (a parody of the Def Leppard song "Photograph") that continue to be played on the show to this day.
 Christy made his first visit to the show on April 24, 2003, where he played a round of blackjack to win a date with a porn star.

 In July 2004, when the show was holding a "Win John's Job" contest following the departure of Stuttering John from the show, Christy won the position as voted by fans.
 Since joining the show, Christy has become known for his prank calls, song parodies, unique personality, and "show stunts" he's performed with his writing partner Sal the Stockbroker.

 Christy is currently the drummer in the heavy-metal band Charred Walls of the Damned.